lubojr/naucse.python.cz/lessons/beginners-en/comparisons/index.md

 elif age >= 1:
     print('We can offer: milk, tea, or water') elif age >= 0:
-    print('Unfortunately, we are out of Sunar.') else :
+    print('Unfortunately, we are out of baby formula.') else :
     # If no condition is met from above, the age had to be negative.
     print('Visitors from the future are not welcomed here!')